lun

 Use

-Now, importantly, whether the word is interpreted as a modifier or a noun is important to the meaning.
-For example, if in lun tope, tope is intepreted as a noun, then lun tope would mean "to make into goodness", not "to make good".
-Simiarly, if in lun nin, nin is intepreted as a modifier, then lun nin wouldn't mean "to make into a person", it would mean "to make similar to a person".
+For example, if in the phrase lun tope, tope is intepreted as a noun, then lun tope would mean "to make into goodness", not "to make good".

-One is making the object like the word, whereas the other is making the object be the word.
+One meaning is making the object like the word, whereas the other is making the object be the word.
 Whether lun is using its modifier meaning or its noun meaning is dependent on context, and on the argument it's taking in.

-If a noun is passed as the argument for lun, so for example, lun nin, the default lean is that lun is using its noun meaning.
+If a noun is passed as the argument for lun (so for example, lun nin), the default lean is that lun is using its noun meaning.
 This would mean that defaultly, lun nin means "to make into a person", not "to make similar to a person".

 To specify that you're using lun's noun meaning, you can add wen before the argument.
 So to specify that you're trying to mean "to make into goodness", you could say lun wen tope.